 Business plans go by many names: Strategic plans, operational plans, internal plans, and many others.
 Lately, I’ve been focusing on lean business plans.
 There are also one-page business plans, although those are really more summaries.
 Of course there are traditional business plans, which can also be called formal business plans, or wow-do-I-really-have-to-do-all-that business plans.

+All of these are types of business plans you may need for your business at one time or another.
+Like so many other things in business, the principle of form follows function applies.
 Different situations call for different types of business plans.
-An effective business plan will be customized for its intended use.
+An effective business plan will match its intended use.
 Knowing these differences will help you plan successfully for the future of your business.

 Let’s take a look at the types of business plans, and their differences.

 - The lean business plan that every business ought to have.

 - The standard business plan for those that need to present a plan to outsiders, such as banks or investors.

 - Business plans for startups

 - One-page business plans